jopriera/Artificial_Intelligence_Portfolio/README.md

 This chatbot uses Python with NLTK and spaCy for natural language processing.
 It is designed to handle common user queries about business hours, location, services, pricing, and more.
 The chatbot is deployed using Flask as a web interface.

+While some features are fully functional, others (like querying products and orders) are still under development.

 ## Technologies Used
 --------------------